-Ask any manager in charge of rolling out a new approach or system and they will tell you that the most nerve-wracking part of a project is seeing whether people adopt the new tools or not.
-Without a doubt user experience/UX design makes a huge difference.
+Ask any manager in charge of implementing a new technique or system, and they will tell you that the most nerve-racking component of a project is determining whether or not employees will accept the new tools.
+Without a doubt, user experience/UX design makes a significant impact.

-In this post, we’ll look at why you should develop a people-centric approach to finance digitisation and how we did this when we gave our app a makeover.
+In this post, we’ll look at why you should develop a people-centric approach to finance digitization and how we did this when we gave our app a makeover.

 Find out in this article: